Ernest Allmendinger: World War I and Walter Camp's All-Service team

 In July 1917, as the United States entered World War I, Allmendinger enrolled in the U.S. Army, I Company, 31st Michigan Infantry, becoming "another University of Michigan athlete to answer his country's call."
 Allmendinger was one of several prominent football players commissioned at Fort Sheridan in the fall of 1917; others included former Michigan All-Americans Albert Benbrook and James B. Craig.
 On Thanksgiving Day 1917, with the country's top players in the military, an All-Star game between the country's top Army and Navy players was held at Stagg Field in Chicago.
-Almmendinger was the starting right tackle on the Army team.
+Allmendinger was the starting right tackle on the Army team.
 Because of the war, Walter Camp did not select an All-America team in 1917.
 Instead, Camp named an All-America service team in 1917, recognizing the country's top football players serving in the military.
 Allmendinger was named to Camp's 1917 All-Service team.
 Allmendinger rose to the rank of captain before being discharged in 1919.
 He also worked as an assistant football coach at Michigan during the 1919 season.